Sourabh06/next-TedxCollegeTest/README.md

   ```
 - copy the build files in public_html of the file structure.

-Follow this links for more site specific information
+Follow these links for more site specific information

 - [hostgator](https://dev.to/tolentinoel/hostgator-web-hosting-with-a-react-app-2pfp)
 - [hostinger](https://medium.com/@kmchaplain/deploying-a-react-application-on-hostinger-cf2c6c43b072)